scloud19/SECipedia/apache/apache_tutorial/apache_intro_material.md

     Go back to this section in the apache notes and implement the Require all denied sections, but need to check that it works in my config files.
 This will help against symlink attacks.

   Default Access
     If Apache can "see" a file/symlink in DocumentRoot directive, it's accessible publically (by default) This holds true if the symlink directs to a directory outside of the DocumentRoot

       Ex:
       sudo ln -s / /var/www/html/index.html
         Now navigate to your domain in the browser

   UserDir Directive
     In httpd.conf make sure to disallow setting a user's directory to /

     UserDir disabled root

-  Logs
-    Inspect your logs for common vulnerability requests

-    Ex: Apache Tomcat Source.jsp malformed request information disclosure vulnerability.
-      /jsp/source.jsp?/jsp/ /jsp/source.jsp??

-      To find how many times this request occured, do:

-      grep -c "/jsp/source.jsp?/jsp/ /jsp/source.jsp??"
-LOG_FILE

-      Another useful item to search for:
-      grep "client denied" error_log | tail -n 10

-      Look at my chinese logs and try to pull out some patterns and some common grep strings.
-Do a Google search for good grep patterns for apache.

     Order Of Precedence in Configuration Files
-      If you have multiple containers that match a given directory/etc/etc. how are the corresponding directives applied?
+      If you have multiple containers that match a given directory (or other route).
+How are the corresponding directives applied?
-        This can have VERY important security considerations because certain containers directives can unexpectedly override others, which might leave HUGE security holes in your application.
+        This can have VERY important security considerations because certain container's directives can unexpectedly override others, which might leave HUGE security holes in your application.

-        In short: Try your best to NOT have multiple sections reference the same/similar namespace (ESPECIALLY if the contrasting sections directives provide different access controls)
+        In short: Try your best to NOT have multiple containers reference the same/similar namespace (ESPECIALLY if the contrasting section's directives provide different access controls)
-          Ex: One container's directive gives access to /, and another
+          Ex: One container's directive gives access to /, and another takes it away

       order of precedence
         http://httpd.apache.org/docs/2.4/sections.html#merging